New Finmeccanica head faces fallout from India crisis

 In Italy, elections are only just over a week away and all sides are trying to make political capital from the latest in a series of corruption cases to shake the Italian business world.

-Former Prime Minister Silvio Berlusconi, who has fought a series of legal battles himself over his business empire and private life, has said that overzealous prosecutors risked harming Italian business.
+Former Prime Minister Silvio Berlusconi, who has fought a series of legal battles himself over his business empire and private life, said on Wednesday that overzealous prosecutors risked harming Italian business.

 STATE ROLE